tursodatabase/turso-docs/reference/platform-rest-api/auth/index.md

 The Authentication API allows you to work with platform authentication tokens for use with all of the Turso Platform APIs.

+The minted tokens never expire, they can only be revoked.

 ## Operations

 All operations require [authentication].